 Bulgaria is a 13-centuries old state with a current population of 7.6 million people and 111,000 sq. kilometers surface.
-The country borders the Danube River and Romania to the north, Greece to the South, the Black Sea to the east, Serbia and Northern Macedonia to the West.
+The country borders the Danube River and Romania to the north, Greece to the south, the Black Sea to the east, Serbia and Northern Macedonia to the west.

-The state is home of the sour milk/yogurt, made thanks to a bacteria, only to be found here (Lactobacillus Bulgaricus), the rose water (the most expensive perfume ingredient), and is the world's largest producer and exporter of lavender.
+The state is home of the sour milk/yogurt, made thanks to a bacteria, only to be found here (Lactobacillus Bulgaricus), rose water (the most expensive perfume ingredient), and is the world's largest producer and exporter of lavender.